-- The reality is that media outlets have to sell themselves to advertisers, but can face pressures from advertisers
+- The reality is that media outlets have to sell themselves to advertisers, but can also face pressures from advertisers

 - Gulf and Western pulled its advertising from public TV because of one show that was screened that it didn’t like); Chrysler has tried to pressure networks by insisting on reviewing programming before it would pay for advertising

 - General Motors pulled its advertising from the Los Angeles Times last year because they were suggesting that unseasonable torrential rains might be connected to global warming and climate change (not good for the business of internal combustion engine manufacturers, apparently).

 - In essence, the propaganda model contends that anything that interferes with the public’s ‘buying mood’ is risky

 - What about public radio and TV, you say?
 Are they immune from the pressures of advertising?
 According to a 2006 study by Fair.org, no. They take few chances and tend to have on ‘establishment’ guests that will espouse fairly safe, noncontroversial viewpoints.
 After all, they depend on funding from politicians (in Congress).